Monthly Tech-Tip from Tony Hansen SignUp

 Notes

-While the authors often prefer calcium-based mattes for stability, they included this zinc-based version for potters who want a specific, buttery "low-luster" surface that zinc provides.
+While the authors of Mastering Glazes often prefer calcium-based mattes for stability, they included this zinc-based version for potters who want the buttery "low-luster" surface that zinc provides.

 Key Properties

 • Visual Appearance: A soft, muted teal or sage green.
-It is a semi-opaque glaze that doesn't have the high-gloss shine of a glass bottle, but rather a soft, eggshell-like glow.
+A semi-opaque with a soft, eggshell-like glow.

 • Surface: It has a "stony" semi-matte texture.
-Because it uses Zinc Oxide, it develops a micro-crystalline surface that feels smooth to the touch but lacks a reflective glare.
+Because of the Zinc Oxide, it develops a micro-crystalline surface that feels smooth to the touch but lacks a reflective glare.

-Mechanism: The "Sea Green" hue is typically achieved through a combination of Copper Carbonate and sometimes a hint of Rutile or Iron Oxide to soften the copper's natural "electric" green into something more organic and oceanic.
+Mechanism: The "Sea Green" hue is typically achieved through a combination of Copper Carbonate and sometimes a hint of Rutile or Iron Oxide to soften the copper's natural "electric" green.

-• Stability: This glaze is much more viscous (thick-melting) than the "Waterfall Brown."
-It stays where you put it and doesn't run, making it very safe for the kiln.
+• Stability: It stays where you put it and doesn't run, making it very safe for the kiln.

 Likes (Pros)

-• Sophisticated Finish: It has a "high-end" look often associated with gallery-quality ceramics.
-The semi-matte surface makes the piece feel more like a natural stone object.
+• Sophisticated Finish: The semi-matte surface makes the piece feel more like a natural stone object.

 • Pleasant Feel: Like the "Waxwing Brown," this is a "pet-the-pot" glaze.
 The zinc creates a surface that is very satisfying to hold, making it ideal for the exterior of tea bowls or tumblers.

-• Reliable Fit: Zinc mattes fit standard stoneware bodies, meaning you are less likely to deal with the crazing issues found in the "Raspberry" recipe.
+• Reliable Fit: Zinc mattes fit standard stoneware bodies, meaning you are less likely to deal with the crazing issues, like those found in the "Raspberry" recipe.

 Dislikes (Cons)